 Why go to all this trouble, wading through shoulder-high prairie looking for venomous snakes, prodding them into tubes, and taking measurements, for almost 30 years?
 As it turns out, Snake Fungal Disease is not the only threat that eastern massasaugas face.
 They are a state endangered species, and with that designation comes the need to know just how many of them exist in Illinois, and where they are reproducing.

-Eastern massasaugas have never been common in the Midwest.
+Once found across the northern two-thirds of the state, numbers declined as a result of the drainage of prairie marshes and agricultural practices.
 They prefer wetland habitat, and need holes in the ground, usually dug by crayfish or rodents, in which to overwinter.
 Before European settlement, that habitat stretched along riverways in the northern two-thirds of the state and made up much of what is now Chicago and its suburbs.

 Even through the 19th and 20th centuries, massasaugas hung on in the marginal habitat around barns, in pastures and in unplowed prairie potholes.
 But with the mechanization of agriculture, and the expansion of corn and soy fields from fencepost to fencepost, massasaugas faced habitats without rodents to eat or crayfish holes to hibernate in over winter.